Linear Regression: A Comprehensive Guide

 Underfitting is not often discussed as often as overfitting is discussed.
 When the model fails to learn from the training dataset and is also not able to generalize the test dataset, is referred to as underfitting.
 This type of problem can be very easily detected by the performance metrics.

 When a model has high bias and low variance it ends up not generalizing the data and causing underfitting.
-It is unable to find the hidden underlying patterns from the data.
+It is unable to find the hidden underlying patterns in the data.
 This usually leads to low training accuracy and very low test accuracy.
 The ways to prevent underfitting are stated below,

 • Increase the model complexity